 Non-team members associated with the team may help move items to the Launch Area, but only team members may repair anything that is accidentally damaged.
-Appraisers and tournament Officials may not move or help move items for the team.
-The Prep Area Appraiser will introduce and direct the team's attention to the Timekeeper/Announcer for final preparations and instructions before the Presentation time begins.
+Appraisers and tournament officials may not move or help move items for the team.